Olympic medallist Boe to work with Chirag-Satwik ahead of Tokyo Games | Sports-Games

 Olympic medallist Boe to work with Chirag-Satwik ahead of Tokyo Games

-Olympic silver medallist Mathias Boe of Denmark will coach the World No. 10 Indian men's doubles pair of Chirag Shetty and Satwiksairaj Rankireddy in the run up to the Tokyo Games.
+Olympic silver medallist Mathias Boe of Denmark will coach the world number 10 Indian men's doubles pair of Chirag Shetty and Satwiksairaj Rankireddy in the run up to the Tokyo Games.

 The decision to hire the services of Boe was taken on Friday by the Sports Authority of India's (SAI) Mission Olympic Cell under the Target Olympic Podium Scheme.